pragmatically-dev/PNG2Rm-System/README.md

 ### Client (tablet):
 1. **Transfrer the client binary and the config yaml file to the remarkable**:

-   - After transfering the files you have to edit the config file with nano acording to your server config you can find the ip address of the server by running `ifconfig` or `ipconfig`
+   - After transfering the files you have to edit the config file with nano acording to your server config you can find the ip address of the server by running `ifconfig` or `ipconfig` it is important to mention that the client and the config file must be on the same path (I have both on /home/root/)
    then:
    ```bash
    $remarkable: ~/ ./client &